Shou-/KawaiiBot-hs/README.md

 ## .lewd
 The format for the lewd function's file is currently looking something like this:
 ```
+lewds:
-"Hey!
-This is a string!
-Woohoo~ \ETX04\x2665\ETX"
+    %(greet) This is a string!
+Woohoo~ ♡
-"It's another string!
-They are separated by newlines."
+    It's another string!
+They are separated by newlines.
-"Also, %(user) is a dummy-face!"
+    Also, %(user) is a %(insult)!
+greet:
+    Hey!
+    Hello!
+    Hola!
+insult:
+    dummy-face
+    stupid idiot
+    ⑨
 ```
-Where `\ETX` is the character needed to color text over IRC, `\x2665` is the unicode 'black heart' character and %(user) will be replaced by the nick of the one using the `.lewd` function.
+The `lewds` list must be there, however, everything else is a variable that you can use inside the `lewds`.